Rabby Nzingoula

-Rabby Nzingoula (born 25 November 2005) is a French professional footballer who plays as a midfielder for club Strasbourg.
+Rabby Nzingoula (born 25 November 2005) is a French professional footballer who plays as a defensive midfielder for club West Bromwich Albion.
+He began his professional career with Strasbourg, and has also played for Montpellier and Nürnberg.

 Club career

-Born in Lille, Nzingoula grew up playing for US Grigny in the Paris region.
+Nzingoula grew up playing for Grigny in the Paris region.
 After a spell at Orléans, he joined the youth of academy of Strasbourg in 2022, at the age of 16.
 On 18 February 2024, Nzingoula made his professional and Ligue 1 debut in a 3–1 loss to Lorient.
 He signed his first professional contract with Strasbourg on 15 May 2024, a deal until 2027.

 On 28 August 2024, Nzingoula signed for fellow Ligue 1 club Montpellier on a season-long loan.
 He made his debut as a substitute in a 3–1 defeat to Nantes.

+On 27 January 2026, Nzingoula was loaned to 1.
+FC Nürnberg in Germany's 2.
+Bundesliga.

+On 11 August 2026, Nzingoula signed for West Bromwich Albion on a three-year contract, for an undisclosed fee.

 International career

 Nzingoula made his France U20 debut in a 1–1 friendly draw against Denmark on 16 November 2024.

+He represented France at the 2025 FIFA U-20 World Cup, where France finished in fourth place.

 Personal life

-Born in France, Nzingoula is of Congolese descent.
+Born in Lille, France, Nzingoula is of Congolese descent from the Republic of the Congo.
 His younger brother Rudy Matondo is also a professional footballer.